 I’ve worked as an international strategy consultant for Fortune 500 companies and small businesses alike.
 I write for Harvard Business Review on topics of international business.
 I’m also a former Fulbright Scholar, which is a fancy way of saying I devoted a year to researching one thing really deeply, before deciding academic life was not for me.

-My latest book, Found in Translation, was published by Penguin Random House.
-I serve as a business advisor to Lottie Dolls, a board member of Special Olympics Massachusetts and a board member of MultiLingual.
+My latest book, Found in Translation, was published by Penguin Random House (and was more recently published in Greek, Norwegian, and Russian editions).
+I currently serve as a business advisor to Lottie Dolls and a board member of MultiLingual.
+I have previously served as a board member of Special Olympics Massachusetts and the National Council on Interpreting in Health Care.

 I’ve worked at the crossroads of international and technology for many years.
 Back in college, I was the lone girl spending my weekends in the computer lab, talking to people in other countries via Telnet and BBS.
 When the lab was closed, I could usually be found in the international student lounge doing the same thing.
 I had a Geocities “weblog” back in the mid-1990s.
 I implemented a web CMS and an email marketing system for an organization in 2006.
 My interest in using technology to bridge gaps across countries and languages is a common thread in every role I’ve ever had.

-I work remotely from Donegal, Ireland, by way of New England, Ecuador, and rural Illinois where I grew up.
+I work remotely from New England, having lived in Quito (Ecuador), Donegal (Ireland) and the rural Midwest where I grew up.